awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_DATABASE.md

 ## Parameters<a name="r_ALTER_DATABASE-parameters"></a>

  *database\_name*
 Name of the database to alter\.
 Typically, you alter a database that you are not currently connected to; in any case, the changes take effect only in subsequent sessions\.
-You can change the owner of the current database, but you cannot rename it:
+You can change the owner of the current database, but you can't rename it:

 ```
 alter database tickit rename to newtickit;